advaitmoharir/debt-dynamics/README.md

 - `01_figs_trends.py`: Python file producing Figures 1-7, 9 and C1 (a)-C1(j).
 - `02_figs_simulations.R`:  R file producing Figures 10-11 and A1-A10.

-Figures 8 and 12 were produced by uploading the respective csvs on Google Sheets/
+Figures 8 and 12 were produced by uploading the respective csvs on Google Sheets.

 ## Replication